dmitrymalk/circular-with-floating-action-button/README.md

 ### Getting Started

 For using it you need to add one small file to your project: `ProgressFloatingActionButton.java` After that you can add your fab and progress bar inside 'ProgressFloatingActionButton'.
 Like you see below to achieve progress bar integration with floating action button.
-In near future i plan to add more examples and fetatues that helps you to work with it.
+In near future I plan to add more examples and features that helps you to work with it.

 ```
 <com.dmitrymalkovich.android.progressfabsample.ProgressFloatingActionButton